 Q. What happens if I don’t correct violations within the allotted timeframe?

 A. The department will enforce all orders in the same way the department enforces other orders.
 Failure to comply with an order will subject the property owner to further enforcement action such as reinspection fees, citations, court action, etc. Additionally, the department reserves the right to revoke the temporary RRI certificate that was issued during the order’s compliance timeframe.

 Q. When will DNS conduct the RRI inspections?

-A. The building inspection will be scheduled at least 60 days after notice is given to a property owner of the inspection requirement.
+A. The building inspection will be scheduled in about 30 days after notice is given to a property owner of the inspection requirement.

 Q. Can I request a different inspection date?

 A. Yes, as long as your request is made no later than 5 days prior to the pre-selected inspection date.
 You’ll need to contact DNS at 286-8824 to request an alternative inspection date.
 Alternative inspection dates are limited based on availability.